esphome/esp-web-tools/README.md

 ### Attributes

-The following attributes are automatically added to `<esp-web-install-button>`:
+The following attributes are automatically added to `<esp-web-install-button>` and can be used for styling:

 | Attribute | Description |
 | -- | -- |